Inverness: Football

 Inverness Thistle - Thistle were founded in 2024 as a new club, with no relation to the original club other than name, they also compete in the North Caledonian League.
 Thistle play at Ferry Brae Park in North Kessock.

 Alongside the four teams in the pyramid, Inverness has been home to many smaller football clubs, mainly in the Highland League due to the inaccessibility to be promoted into the SFA Pyramid until 2013, and it being the most senior league in the area available to clubs.
 Inverness Union, Inverness Citadel, Clachnacuddin, Caledonian and Inverness Thistle were all founder members of the Highland League in 1893, with Inverness Celtic joining in 1897 before disappearing a few years later.
 Inverness Union merged with Inverness Thistle in 1895, and Inverness Citadel folding in 1937.
 In 2006, Inverness City was founded, playing in the North Caledonian League and the North Region Junior Leagues until being folded in 2019.
 In 2020, Loch Ness joined the North Caledonian League, making the step up from the Inverness and District League, before withdrawing in 2024.

+Outside the pyramid there are two Amateur/Welfare Leagues, in the form of the Inverness and District Football Association, and the Inverness Welfare League, both of which primarily cover Inverness, but also its surrounding villages.